PhilipRamkeerat/philip-portfolio/README.md

 ```

 ### Other Platforms
-The application is compatible with any static hosting service that supports Angular applications.
+The application is compatible with any static hosting service that supports Angular applications with SSR capabilities.

 ## 🤝 Contributing